Billy B. Van: Georges Mills, New Hampshire

-Van moved to the small village of Georges Mills, New Hampshire, around 1897.
-The village, which then had a population in the hundreds, is located on a harbor of Lake Sunapee, a large lake in the western part of the state.
-It is said he was diagnosed with tuberculosis while acting in Boston, and a fellow actor extolled Lake Sunapee.
-He describes himself in his quasi-autobiography, cited below, as poor and living in a barn for months to recuperate.
+Around 1897, Van moved to the small village of Georges Mills, New Hampshire.
+The village, which then had a population in the hundreds, is located on a harbor on Lake Sunapee, a large lake in the western part of the state.
+He was diagnosed with tuberculosis while acting in Boston, and a fellow actor recommended Lake Sunapee.
+In his quasi-autobiography, Van described himself as poor and living in a barn for months while recuperating.

-After returning to the stage, however, he accumulated enough money to begin to buy property in Georges Mills.
-This consisted first of considerable area on Prospect Hill, today 360 Prospect Hill, where he had Frank Holmes, a local contractor, build a large stone house and barns with a silo.
-Here Van had a large herd of registered Guernsey cows.
-Van was wearing his Van de Grift agricultural hat here, as explained below.
-The barns have seen later use as a summer stock theatre, stable and for many years an antique furniture barn.
+After returning to the stage, he accumulated enough money to buy property in Georges Mills.
+This included a large plot of land on Prospect Hill, now 360 Prospect Hill, where he had Frank Holmes, a local contractor, build a large stone house and barns with a silo.
+On the hill, Van owned a large herd of registered Guernsey cows.

-He also established his presence on a large lot right on the harbor, constructing a casino and a playhouse.
-He had both an indoor and outdoor studio, dressing rooms and accommodations for 75 people.
-He named the place Van Casino and took to calling Georges Mills "Van Harbor".
+He also established a presence on a large lot right on the harbor, constructing a casino and a playhouse, an indoor and outdoor studio, dressing rooms, and accommodations for 75 people.
+He named the site Van Casino and referred to Georges Mills as "Van Harbor".

-In the summers, probably at a time when the New York stage was less active, he staged plays there.
-It is said that he brought up from New York such well-known stars as Ethel Barrymore, Jeanne Eagels, Marie Dressler and Fatty Hires, many of whom he acted with in the winter.
-A photo taken in Casino shows a lot of well-known stars.
+He staged plays in New York during the summer.
+He brought performers such as Ethel Barrymore, Jeanne Eagels, and Marie Dressler to New York to appear in his theater productions, and acted with many of them during the winter.

-In 1915 he essayed the filming of several silent movies.
-This he did as part of a New York company, Equity Motion Pictures.
-Two of these were Zooloo Nightmare and The Lucky Hoodoo.
+In 1915, Van began filming several silent movies as part of the New York company Equity Motion Pictures.
+Two of these films were Zooloo Nightmare and The Lucky Hoodoo.